Home

 There are also 2 more last minute tips:

-1. Keep your golfballs warm Did you know that a ball will suffer the loss of distance if it is too cold?
-If you are playing during a cold day, hold on to a few balls inside of your coat pocket and handle them here and there to keep them warmed up.
-You can then alternate at each new tee so that you can start one that is warm.
+1. Keep your golf-ball warm Did you know that a ball will suffer the loss of distance if it is too cold?
+If you are playing during a cold day, hold on to a few balls inside of your coat pocket and handle them here and there to keep the balls warmed up.
+You can then alternate balls at each new tee so that you can start one that is warm.

 2.

 Golf balls do not last forever: balls have a shelf life.
 After approximately 1 year, you will lose distance with the same ball.
-It is best to keep track of how long you have had yours to avoid using them stale.
-And remember, three-piece balls tend to lose their quality sooner than two-piece.
+It is best to keep track of how long you have had your golf balls to avoid using them stale.
+And remember, three-piece balls tend to lose their quality sooner than two-piece golf balls.

 Do You Have A Favourite Golf Ball?